-ICC Deputy Chairman Imran Khwaja, who has lead ICC’s ongoing efforts focused on the reinstatement of CAN, said: “We are delighted with the momentous developments in Kathmandu, which is the culmination of the ICC led governance reform process over the last three years and has resulted in a united cricket fraternity in Nepal.
+ICC Deputy Chairman Imran Khwaja, who has led ICC’s ongoing efforts focused on the reinstatement of CAN, said: “We are delighted with the momentous developments in Kathmandu, which is the culmination of the ICC-led governance reform process over the last three years and has resulted in a united cricket fraternity in Nepal.

-“My congratulations go out to all Nepal cricket stakeholders including the fans, players, administrators, as well as the Nepal Government and the National Sports Council on this historic milestone.
-I am particularly thankful to the Nepal Advisory Group who formulated the current CAN constitution, and the Independent Panel who have overseen the election process at district, provincial and central levels.
+“My congratulations go out to all Nepal cricket stakeholders including the fans, players, and administrators, as well as the Nepal Government and the National Sports Council on this historic milestone.
+I am particularly thankful to the Nepal Advisory Group which formulated the current CAN constitution, and the Independent Panel which has overseen the election process at district, provincial and central levels.